-Laura is the author of six bestselling productivity books published by Random House, Wiley, and Berrett-Koehler, most recently Execution IS the Strategy: How Leaders Achieve Maximum Results in Minimum Time.
-Laura's books have been published in more than 20 foreign editions, and she is a featured columnist for the Business Journal and Success magazine.
+Laura is the bestselling author of seven books published by Random House, Wiley, and Berrett-Koehler, including her newest, Doing the Right Things Right: How the Effective Executive Spends Time (Jan.
+2016).
+Laura's books have been published in more than 20 foreign editions, and she is a featured columnist for the American Business Journal, LinkedIn, Time Management, and Productive magazines.
+Laura has produced more than 50 online training programs.